blueoceanideas/lrt-object-cache-red/readme.txt

 3. Add `object-cache.php` to the `wp-content` directory.
 It is a drop-in file, not a plugin, so it belongs in the `wp-content` directory, not the `plugins` directory.
 4. By default, the script will connect to Redis at 127.0.0.1:6379.
 See the *Connecting to Redis* FAQ for further options.

+== WP-CLI Commands ==

+This plugin implements a variety of [WP-CLI](https://wp-cli.org) commands.
+All commands are grouped into the `wp redis` namespace.

+    $ wp help redis

+    NAME

+      wp redis

+    SYNOPSIS

+      wp redis <command>

+    SUBCOMMANDS

+      cli         Launch redis-cli using Redis configuration for WordPress debug       Debug object cache hit / miss ratio for any page URL. enable      Enable WP Redis by creating the symlink for object-cache.php info        Provide details on the Redis connection.

+Use `wp help redis <command>` to learn more about each command.

 == Frequently Asked Questions ==

 = Connecting to Redis =